-Figure 16 Grid distortion at the woofer mirror pupil location, magnified by a factor of 100 to emphasize shape.
+Figure 18 Grid distortion at the woofer mirror pupil location, magnified by a factor of 100 to emphasize shape.

-Figure 17 Spot diagrams for 5 places on the primary mirror, as imaged onto the woofer DM.
+Figure 19 Spot diagrams for 5 places on the primary mirror, as imaged onto the woofer DM.
 Field considered is 120 arcsecond diameter.
 The chief rays from the on-axis field angles make up the point of the comatic pattern, while the chief rays for field angles of 60 arcseconds off axis make up the outer "radius" of points on the comatic pattern.

-Figure 18 Grid distortion of pupil at 25mm DM.
+Figure 20 Grid distortion of pupil at 25mm DM.
 Scale is magnified 100x to emphasize shape of distortion.
 Maximum distortion is 0.26%.

-Figure 19 Spot diagrams for 5 places on the primary mirror, as imaged onto the 25mm DM.
-Field considered is 40 arcsecond diameter.
+Figure 21 Spot diagram for 5 places on the primary mirror, as imaged onto the 25mm DM.
+Field considered is 40 arcseconds diameter.